Table of contents

 Ther artists rather focused on capturing the emotions, thoughts, and feelings through their art.

-From landscapes, people, beauty, nature, revolution, and religion, romanticist art pieces were highly varied.
+From landscape pastel portraits, people, beauty, nature, revolution, and religion, romanticist art pieces were highly varied.

 A quote by David Friedrich defines the romantic era through the lens of an artist, where he says, “the artist’s feeling is his law.”